ustcdj/DisasterResponse/README.md

 A machine learning pipeline was created to categorize the disaster messages so that the messages can be sent to appropriate disaster relief agencies.

-A web app where an emergency worker can input a new message and get classification results in several categories was developed.
+A [web app](https://dj-disaster-response-webapp.herokuapp.com/) where an emergency worker can input a new message and get classification results in several categories was developed.
 The web app  also displays visualizations of the data.

 ## 2. Installation

 The code was developed using the Anaconda distribution of Python, versions 3.8.1.
-Python libraries used are `numpy`, `pandas`, `sqlalchemy`, `plotly`, `sklearn`, `nltk`, `pickle`, `utility`, `flask`
+Python libraries used are `numpy`, `pandas`, `sqlalchemy`, `plotly`, `sklearn`, `nltk`, `pickle`, `utility`, `flask`, `wordcloud`

 ## 3. File Descriptions